SneakyISausage/webpage/README.md

 # Webpage

+MY SSD DOES NOT WORK ANYMORE, I GOT MYSELF A NEW ONE AND WILL BUILD IT IN AS SOON AS IT ARRIVES.
+UNTIL THEN SADLY MY PROJECT IS PAUSED.

 Clarification: Taking babysteps here.
 Which means, that I will have some issues solving some coding stuff and also take my time to finish the project.
 After clearifying that, lets get to it: